Parole Case Example

 So what happened to John?

 John follows the rules while in the SCI and remains eligible for automatic reparole.
 John is automatically reparoled in six months.
 He signs his release orders and leaves prison.
 John reports to his designated parole district office within 24 hours of his release.
-The board’s prior conditions of parole still apply to John.
-John is still serving the remainder of his court-imposed sentence and will be on parole until May 28, 2019.
+The Board’s prior conditions of parole still apply to John.
+John served the remainder of his court-imposed sentence and successfully maxed out his sentence on May 28, 2019.